davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 <iframe src="//player.vimeo.com/video/348453269?title=0&amp;byline=0&amp;portrait=0&amp;color=8dc7dc" width="425" height="350" allowfullscreen="allowfullscreen"></iframe>

 How does Shazam know what song is playing?
 Why do some rooms have better acoustics than others?
 How and why do singers harmonize?
 Do high-end musical instruments sound better than cheap ones?
 How do electronic synthesizers work?
 What processes are common in designing a device and composing a piece of music?
 How is music stored and manipulated in a digital form?
 This class explores these and related themes in an accessible way for all concentrators, regardless of technical background.

 The class is driven by hands-on projects to enhance your technical literacy, a critical skill for anyone designing solutions to today’s most pressing and complex issues.
 The projects are designed so that the creativity of students in all fields will have a role to play.
 Lectures, demonstrations, and guest lecturers/performers are integrated into the class to build foundational knowledge and to inspire.
 We will also explore wider social and historical themes related to music and acoustics.
 The class is approached from an engineering perspective, using music and musical instruments as the framework to introduce a broad array of concepts in physics, mathematics, and engineering.
-Requires no previous exposure to physics or calculus beyond the high school level.
+No prior experience beyond high school level calculus and physics is required.
+Experience with a musical instrument (including voice) is a plus, but is also not required.

+### Acoustic and Electronic Builds

-The course will be divided into two main topics: the first half of the course will deal with mechan-ical/analog musical phenomena and instruments.
-The second half will explore electrical effects,instruments, playback, and music storage.
-We will reserve a short time at the end of the course forshort discussions on applications of sound in technology.
+The course is divided into two main topics: the first half of the course explores analog and mechanical musical instruments and phenomena; the second half explores electronics, including electrical effects, instruments, playback, and music storage.

-### Prerequisite
-High school level calculus and physics;
-experience with a musical instrument (including voice) is a plus but not required.
+The acoustic and electronic topics each culminate in an opportunity to design and build an musical instrument, and to create an original composition related to the unique characteristics of your instrument.

+### Final Project and 1080 Fest

+<iframe src="//player.vimeo.com/video/384793562?title=0&amp;byline=0&amp;portrait=0&amp;color=8dc7dc" width="425" height="350" allowfullscreen="allowfullscreen"></iframe>

+The semester culminates in a collaborative final project and a science-fair-meets-music-festival called *1080 Fest* to showcase your work.

+Final project topics are open-ended, but generally involve one or more of the following:
+- design, fabrication, and analysis of a musical device or system (in either software or hardware);
+- musical composition using principles discussed in class; and/or
+- exploration of a historical or scientific musical event or phenomena.

+The acoustic, electronic, and final projects bring together the technical and creative skills you've gained throughout the semester.
+You're encouraged to let your curiosity guide you and to take advantage of the varied expertise of the teaching staff!

 <br>